mozilla/bigquery-etl/docs/cookbooks/creating_a_derived_dataset.md

 ## Create the Query

-First, you'll need to create a query files to work off of.
+First, you'll need to create a query file to work off of.
 For this step, you'll need to know what you want your derived dataset to be called.
 In this case, we'll name it `org_mozilla_mozregression_derived.mozregression_aggregates`.

-The `org_mozilla_mozregression_derived` part represents a "dataset" in BigQuery (which is Google's unfortunately-chosen identifier for a "group of tables").
+The `org_mozilla_mozregression_derived` part represents a _BigQuery dataset_ (a concept that is essentially a container of tables).
 By convention, we use the `_derived` postfix to hold derived tables like this one.

 Run: